Frequently Asked Questions

 Q. How are volunteer positions filled?

-There's no requirement, although our idea of All Star II is that everyone contributes, and if everyone decided not to volunteer for stuff, the conference would cease to function.
+It's not required, although our idea of All Star II is that everyone contributes, and if everyone decided not to volunteer, the conference would cease to function.
 Some chairs have used past willingness to volunteer as one criterion when making acceptance decisions.

 Q. Who can I talk to if I want to be a chair?